British Pakistanis: Religion

+Over 90% of Pakistanis in the UK are Muslims.
+The largest proportion of these belong to the Sunni branch of Islam, mainly Deobandi (of the Tablighi Jamaat) and Sunni Barelvi, with a significant minority belonging to the Shia branch.

+Mosques, community centres and religious youth organisations play an integral part in British Pakistani social life.

 Culture

-Pakistan's Independence Day is celebrated on 14 August in large Pakistani-populated areas of various cities, including Green Street in Newham, London, and the Curry mile in Manchester.
+Pakistan's Independence Day is celebrated on 14 August in large Pakistani-populated areas of various cities.
 Pakistani Muslims also observe the month of Ramadan and mark the Islamic festivals of Eid al-Adha and Eid al-Fitr.

 The annual Birmingham Eid Mela attracts more than 20,000 British Pakistanis who celebrate the festival.
 The Eid Mela also welcomes Muslims of other ethnic backgrounds.
 International and UK Asian musicians help to celebrate the nationwide Muslim community through its culture, music, food and sport.

 Green Street in East London hosts Europe's "first Asian shopping mall".
 A number of high-end Pakistani fashion and other retail brands have opened stores in the UK.

 Cuisine

 Pakistani and South Asian cuisines are highly popular in Britain and have nurtured a largely successful food industry.
-The cuisine of Pakistan is strongly related to North Indian cuisine, coupled with an exotic blend of Central Asian and Middle Eastern flavours.
+The cuisine of Pakistan is strongly related to North Indian cuisine, coupled with an exotic blend of Central Asian and Middle eastern cuisine flavours.

 The popular Balti dish has its roots in Birmingham, where it was believed to have been created by a Pakistani immigrant of Balti origin in 1977.
 The dish is thought to have borrowed native tastes from the northeastern Pakistani region of Baltistan.
 In 2009, the Birmingham City Council attempted to trademark the Balti dish to give the curry Protected Geographical Status alongside items such as luxury cheese and champagne.
 The area of Birmingham where the Balti dish was first served is known locally as the "Balti Triangle" or "Balti Belt".

 Chicken tikka masala has long been amongst the nation's favourite dishes and is claimed to have been invented by a Pakistani chef in Glasgow, though its origins remain disputed.
 There has been support for a campaign in Glasgow to obtain European Union Protected Designation of origin status for it.

 Pakistanis are well represented in the British food industry.
 Many self-employed British Pakistanis own takeaways and restaurants.
 "Indian restaurants" in the North of England are almost entirely Pakistani owned.
 According to the Food Standards Agency, the South Asian food industry in the UK is worth £3.2 billion, accounting for two-thirds of all eating out, and serving about 2.5 million British customers every week.
 Curry sauces are sold in British supermarkets by British Pakistani entrepreneurs like Manchester-born Nighat Awan.
 Awan's Asian food business, Shere Khan, has made her one of the richest women in Britain.

 Successful fast-food chains founded by British Pakistanis include Chicken Cottage and Dixy Chicken.